lingcreative/play-dbx/README.md

 class Module extends AbstractModule {
   override def configure(): Unit = {
-    //Use the out-of-boxed TransactionManagerLookup for DBApi, which create a individual DataSourceTransactionManager
+    //Use the out-of-boxed TransactionManagerLookup for DBApi, which create a
+    //individual DataSourceTransactionManager
     //for each DataSource looked up from `DBApi.database(name).datasource` bind(classOf[TransactionManagerLookup]).to(classOf[SimpleDBApiTransactionManagerLookup])